 We’ve all seen the trend of making desserts in a mug, right?
 The idea is to whip up an easy, decadent single-serving of cake in just minutes, typically with the help of a microwave.
 My chocolate cake in a mug will bring the same joy and satisfaction as those other mug cakes, but with some upgraded ingredients.

 Cakes in a mug have spiked in popularity the last several years, thanks to food bloggers on the internet.
-(1) Who doesn’t love having a quick option for post-dinner dessert?
+Who doesn’t love having a quick option for post-dinner dessert?
+(Such as for Valentine’s Day!)

 The problem with many of these chocolate mug cakes is the list of ingredients in them.
-Refined flour, addictive sugar and conventional dairy are at the top of the list, and you know how I feel about those ingredients.
+Refined flour, addictive sugar and conventional dairy are at the top of the list.
 Some mug cakes even call for highly refined vegetable oils, which typically are rancid since they have been exposed to light and air while being processed.

-When I make my chocolate cake in a mug, I actually bake mine in the oven.
+When we make this chocolate cake in a mug, we actually bake it in the oven.
 Using an oven allows the cake to bake evenly without heating the ingredients up too quickly.
 Although it would be quicker to use a use a microwave for this chocolate mug cake, the quality of your ingredients will stay intact using an oven.

 For the Gluten-Free Baker